cezarsmpio/rest-mapper/README.md

 ## Versions

 ###### 1.3.0
-* Update axios to 0.12.0 and change object-merge to deepmerge
+* Updated axios to 0.12.0 and changed object-merge to deepmerge

 ###### 1.2.6
 * Some hotfixes around URL and Axios Update